selectel/terraform-provider-selectel/website/docs/r/mks_nodegroup_v1.html.markdown

 * `flavor_id` (Optional) An OpenStack flavor identifier for all nodes in the nodegroup.
 It can be omitted in most cases.
   Changing this creates a new nodegroup.

+* `labels` (Optional) Represents a map containing a set of Kubernetes labels that will be applied for each node in the group.
+The keys must be user-defined.

 ## Attributes Reference